BartyPitt/RoboticsProject/docs/motion_planning.rst

 ======================

-We used the default motion planner in Movit, which uses the OMPL, an open-source motion planning library that primarily implements randomized motion planners.
+We used the default motion planner in Movit, which uses the **Open Motion Planning Library**,OMPL,an open-source motion planning library that primarily implements randomized motion planners.
+It was used to plan the movement of robot gripper between locations such as from the token pick up point to the drop off point above the column.

+Occasionally we observed that the planner seemed to plan a circuitous plan for the robot, or occasionally spinning around to reach its destination.
+We minimised the risk of this happening by adding additional waypoints.

 Collision Avoidance